RamuVenkatesan-infosrc/BranchPortal/README.md

 GET /api/employees/3f2504e0-4f89-11d3-9a0c-0305e82c3301
 ```

-The API automatically maps this GUID to a specific employee in the database.
+The API automatically maps this GUID to a specific Branchin the database.

 ---